omarkhorshid/OpenRad/README.md

 </a>

 # OpenRad
-Introducing OpenRad, a simple radiation monitoring solution powered by the SBM-20 GM tube and TTGO ESP32 microcontroller. this project offers a user-friendly approach to way to track radiation levels.
+Introducing OpenRad, a simple radiation monitoring solution powered by the SBM-20 GM tube and TTGO ESP32 microcontroller. this project offers a user-friendly approach to tracking and measuring radiation levels.

 # Table of Contents
 - [Demo](#demo)